 The results of servant leadership are exponential: by leading as a servant, you multiply success and satisfaction — personal and professional, for you and your colleagues — above and beyond the limits of traditional leadership outcomes.

-Here are seven values — and how to apply them in word and in deed — that will exponentially multiply your effectiveness as a leader.
+Here are seven principles — and how to apply them in word and in deed — that will exponentially multiply your effectiveness as a leader.
 Study them.
 Practice them.
 Make them a lifestyle.
 Teach them to others.
 Then see the remarkable results.

 1: Honor Others (Before Yourself)